Subliminal learning in the Mandarin lexicon

 Introduction

-Central to this research project is the observation that there are regularities and systematicities in the spoken language that escape our awareness, that are shielded from us by linguistic traditions and cultural conventions embodied in writing systems, but that nevertheless are detected by our brains, albeit subliminally, and used to optimize lexical processing.
+Central to this research project is the observation that there are regularities and systematicities in the spoken language that escape our awareness.
+These are shielded from us by linguistic traditions and cultural conventions embodied in writing systems, but are nevertheless detected by our brains, albeit subliminally, and used to optimize lexical processing.

 Philosophers such as Emmanuel Kant, Edmund Husserl, and Maurice Merleau-Ponty, and more recently the cognitive scientist Hoffman, have called attention to how our perception of reality is shaped by and filtered through our minds and bodies.
 According to Hoffman, mathematically, fitness beats truth: our perceptions of the world are tuned to our survival.